 For instance, back in the 70s, Oprah Winfrey met Maya Angelou.
 At the beginning of her career, Winfrey looked up to Angelou’s advice as someone already established in her career.

-You might know about another mentor and mentee relationship, Warren Buffett and Bill Gates.
+Another famous mentor and mentee relationship is between Warren Buffett and Bill Gates.
 Upon meeting Gates, Buffett challenged him with questions that made him think differently about his business.
 Additionally, Buffett also mentored Gates in philanthropy.
 Buffett helped Gates as he began building solutions that helped the world, which led to the Gates Foundation.

 Mentorship spurs learning and development